 I’ve been reading a book a day this week to chip away at my queue.
-Emma Donoghue’s Room was next, and there are two things you should know before reading: 1) It’s written from the perspective of a five year old; 2) The woman (Ma) is being held in the room as a sexual prisoner.
-I mention the first caveat because the incessant voice of a five year old can become tiresome long before the 321st page; the second, because it’s a disturbing element and something you should know going in.
+Emma Donoghue’s Room was next, and there are two things you should know before reading: 1) It’s written from the perspective of a five-year-old boy; 2) The woman (Ma) is being held in the room as a sexual prisoner.
+I mention the first caveat because the incessant voice of a five-year-old child can become tiresome long before the 321st page; the second, because it’s a disturbing element and something you should know going in.

 When the story begins, Jack has just turned five.
 He was born in the room and has never been out of it.
 This room is a notch above a plain cell as it’s outfitted with a bed, television, toilet, kitchenette, table, and wardrobe.
 To make his life simpler, his mother tells him that only the contents of their room are real and that everything else is TV.
 This raises some complications for Jack since Old Nick routinely visits his mother and brings their supply of food, but Jack balances this out in his head:

 Women aren’t real like Ma is, and boys and girls not either.
 Men aren’t real except Old Nick, and I’m not actually sure if he’s real for real.
 Maybe half?
 He brings groceries and Sundaytreat and disappears the trash, but he’s not human like us.
 He only happens in the night, like bats.
 Maybe Door makes him up with a beep beep and the air changes.
 I think Ma doesn’t like to talk about him in case he gets realer.
 (18)